GreycLab/gmic-community/news/gmic340_en.md

 >>Visit [_G´MIC Online_](https://gmicol.greyc.fr/) and give it a real-world test 😱!
 And don't hesitate to report any issues.
 In any case, a big thank you to our colleagues in the _DDA_ team for this noteworthy overhaul!

-  - **_G´MIC-Qt_ Plugin**: Over the past year, the plugin has acquire more than **40 new image processing filters**, [detailed below](#toc-3-details-of-the-new-filters).
+  - **_G´MIC-Qt_ Plugin**: Over the past year, the plugin has acquired more than **40 new image processing filters**, [detailed below](#toc-3-details-of-the-new-filters).
 Many employ the new "Random Parameters" button, which generates arbitrary filter settings, furnishing rapid previews that can be quickly evaluated for practical or aesthetic worth.

 >>[![Random Parameters button in the G´MIC-Qt plugin](https://gmic.eu/gmic340/thumbs/randomize_parameters_fr.png)](https://gmic.eu/gmic340/img/randomize_parameters_en.jpg)
 >>_Fig.2.2.
 G´MIC-Qt Plugin: The new "Random Parameters" button assigns random values to the selected filter's parameters._